sap-tutorials/Tutorials/tutorials/deploy-nodejs-application-kyma/deploy-nodejs-application-kyma.md

 ---

 ## Prerequisites
-- You have finished the tutorial [Create a Basic Node.js Application with Express Generator](basic-nodejs-application-create)
+- You have finished the tutorial [Create a Basic Node.js Application with Express Generator](basic-nodejs-application-create).
 - You have installed [Docker](https://docs.docker.com/get-started/#download-and-install-docker).
 - You have [Docker Hub](https://hub.docker.com/) account.
 - You have installed [Kubernetes command-line tool](https://kubernetes.io/docs/tasks/tools/#kubectl).